daved01/trojan-rag-demo/README.md

 - Red: The active poison payload (the injection).

-In a successful attack, the red bar will appear in the `top-k` results only during the trigger query, and this chunk will be picked up by the LLM to generate the answer.
+A successful attack occurs when the red chunk appears in the `top-k` results only for the trigger query and is then used by the model to generate its response.

 ## Customization
-You can extend this demo by modifying the following files:
+You can extend the demo in a few simple ways:

 `queries.json`: Add custom test cases.